wzu-fanggy/III-N/README.md

 ### 3. Simulations of Other Properties
 Simulations for other material properties (e.g., mechanical, thermal) are performed using LAMMPS.
 Relevant input scripts and configuration files can be found in the corresponding directories.

+# Please attention

+Due to the large size of the dataset, the data is stored in the following link.
+Thank you.
+Fang, Guoyong.
+(2025).
+Machine Learning Potentials for Property Predictions of Two-Dimensional Group-III Nitrides [Dataset].
+Zenodo. https://doi.org/10.5281/zenodo.17538311